Bell Station, California

 Bell Station Restaurant, shown c.
 2007.

-Bell Station (or Bell's Station) is an unincorporated community located along State Route 152 between Casa de Fruta and Pacheco Pass near the southeast extent of Santa Clara County, California.
+Bell Station (or Bell's Station) is an unincorporated community located along State Route 152 between Casa de Fruta and Pacheco Pass near the southeasternmost corner of Santa Clara County, California, United States.

-A Department of Transportation (Caltrans) maintenance station used to exist in this area.
+A Department of Transportation (Caltrans) maintenance station once existed in this area.
 A California Department of Forestry fire station is west of Bell Station along SR152.

-The ZIP code is 95020, and the community is in area codes 408 and 669.
+The ZIP code is 95020, and the community is served by area codes 408 and 669.

 History

 The location was originally called Hollenbeck's Station, (possibly after the namesake of the Sunnyvale street of the same name).
 It was renamed for Lafayette F. Bell, who had built a saloon at the entrance to a road over Pacheco Pass.
 Later, Bell bought the road over Pacheco Pass from Andrew Firebaugh and began charging a toll for passage.
 A Bell's Station Post Office was established by the U.S. Post Office Department, and was in use from 1873 to 1914.

 Some references say the locale was a stop on the Butterfield Overland Mail stagecoach route.
-The stagecoach route to San Francisco from the American midwest was known to have stops every ten miles or so along its length.
+The stagecoach route to San Francisco from the American Midwest was known to have stops every ten miles or so along its length.
 Hall of Fame baseball player Harry Hooper was born here in 1887.